Report of the Supervisory Board

 The auditors have issued unqualified audit opinions on the separate financial statements and the consolidated financial statements.
 They also found that the Board of Managing Directors has made the arrangements required by section 91 (2) German Stock Corporations Act for the timely identification of risks, and that the early warning risk identification system is suitable for identifying on a timely basis any developments jeopardizing the existence of the company as a going concern.

-KPMG has issued the following unqualified audit opinion on the dependency report in accordance with section 313 (3) AktG:
+KPMG AG Wirtschaftsprüfungsgesellschaft has issued the following unqualified audit opinion on the dependency report in accordance with section 313 (3) AktG:

 “In accordance with our conscientious audit and assessment, we confirm that the statements of fact in the report are correct, the consideration given by the company in the course of the transactions listed in the report was not unreasonably high, and the measures listed in the report are not an occasion for an assessment substantially different from that of the Board of Managing Directors”.

-The audit committee discussed the financial statement documents, the dependency report, and the long-form audit reports with the Board of Managing Directors and the auditors on March 02, 2017.
-The audit committee scrutinized the development of earnings for 2016, the financial position and net assets as at the reporting date and, particularly, provisions for risks.
-The financial statement documents, the dependency report, and the long-form audit reports were also dealt with in the Supervisory Board meeting convened to approve the financial statements on March 03, 2017.
+The audit committee discussed the financial statement documents, the combined separate non-financial report, the dependency report, the long-form audit reports, and the report on the limited assurance engagement with the Board of Managing Directors and the auditors on February 28, 2019.
+The audit committee scrutinized the development of earnings for 2018, the financial position and net assets as at the reporting date, and, particularly, provisions for risks.
+The financial statement documents, the combined separate non-financial report, the dependency report, and the long-form audit reports were also dealt with in the Supervisory Board meeting convened to approve the financial statements on March 1, 2019.
 The required documents had been distributed to all members of the audit committee and the Supervisory Board in due time before these meetings to give members sufficient opportunity to examine them.
 The auditor was present during the discussion.
-He reported on significant audit findings and was available to provide additional information to the audit committee and the Supervisory Board.
-Based on its own examinations of the separate financial statements, the dependency report (including the closing statement of the Board of Managing Directors), and the consolidated financial statements together with the combined management report, and based on recommendations made by the audit committee, the Supervisory Board concurs with the result of the auditors’ audits.
+He reported on significant findings of the financial statement audit and the limited assurance engagement and was available to provide additional information to the audit committee and the Supervisory Board.
+Based on its own examinations of the separate financial statements, the dependency report (including the closing statement of the Board of Managing Directors), the combined separate non-financial report, and the consolidated financial statements together with the combined management report, and based on recommendations made by the audit committee, the Supervisory Board concurs with the result of the auditors’ audits.
 There was no cause for objection, including objection to the closing statement on the dependency report prepared by the Board of Managing Directors.
 The Supervisory Board has approved the separate financial statements and the consolidated financial statements.
 The separate financial statements have thus been adopted.

-The Supervisory Board has reviewed the appropriation of retained earnings proposed by the Board of Managing Directors and will, together with the Board of Managing Directors, propose to the annual general meeting the payment of a dividend of EUR 0.49 per common share and EUR 0.50 per common non-voting share in respect of 2016.
+The Supervisory Board has reviewed the appropriation of retained earnings proposed by the Board of Managing Directors and will, together with the Board of Managing Directors, propose to the annual general meeting the payment of a dividend of Euro 0.54 per common share and Euro 0.55 per common non-voting share in respect of 2018.

-On behalf of the Supervisory Board, I would like to express my sincere gratitude to the members of the Board of Managing Directors, to management, and to all employees of Schaeffler AG and the group companies for their dedication and their constructive teamwork.
+On behalf of the Supervisory Board, I would like to express my sincere gratitude to the members of the Board of Managing Directors, to management, and to all other employees of Schaeffler AG and the group companies for their commitment and dedication and their constructive teamwork in 2018.

 Georg F. W. Schaeffler